Beresfield

 Beresfield has a typical household mix, with a lower-than-average median household size

-Family households comprise 66.7% of all households, including 22.8% couples with children, 25.1% couples without children, and 16.8% single parent families.
+Family households constitute 66.7% of all households, including 22.8% couples with children, 25.1% couples without children, and 16.8% single parent families.
 Non-family households account for the remaining 33.3%, with lone person households at 29.6% and group households comprising 3.5%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households